Sri Ram Sena: 2023

-Speaking at a public event in Karnataka’s Bagalkote, Muthalik said, “We are aware of the situation.
+Speaking at a public event in Karnataka’s Bagalkote, Muthalik said, "We are aware of the situation.
 I would like to invite the youth here.
 If we lose one Hindu girl, we should trap 10 Muslim girls.
-If you do so, Shri Ram Sena will take responsibility for you and provide every kind of security and employment.”
+If you do so, Shri Ram Sena will take responsibility for you and provide every kind of security and employment."

+On 17 March, Yadgir Karnataka Local Court on Friday held Sri Rama Sena state President Siddalinga Swamy, pontiff of Karuneshwara Mutt in Andola, guilty of hate speech.
+On 2 January 2015, Siddalinga Swami delivered a hate speech against Muslims at a public function organised by the Vishva Hindu Parishad at the Government Junior College Grounds in Yadgir.

+2025

+on August 3, 2025, three members of Sri Ram Sena were arrested for poison of 11 children at water tank.